phalcon/incubator/Library/Phalcon/Cache/Backend/README.md

 Redis
 -----
-This adapter uses a [Redis](http://redis.io) backend to store the cached content:
+This adapter uses a [Redis](http://redis.io) backend to store the cached content and [phpredis](https://github.com/nicolasff/phpredis) extension:

 ```php